 This one might seem strange, as we know the 9 of Swords is a particularly daunting beast to deal with when it arrives.

 Deep anxieties, our darkest fears, and rampant nightmares are all present in this gloomy card.
-However, the struggles that the 9 of Swords represents are always internal ones, meaning that they often do not actually hold any weight in our realities.
+However, the struggles that the 9 of Swords represent are always internal ones, meaning that they often do not actually hold any weight in our realities.

-In other words, seeing the 9 of Swords is a validation that your anxieties about what bad thing may happen is rooted nowhere in reality.
+In other words, seeing the 9 of Swords is a validation that your anxieties about what bad thing may happen are rooted nowhere in reality.
 That doesn’t make it any less real for you as you struggle with your fears, of course — an internal battle is still a battle.

 But know that the 9 of Swords itself can come to negate what you fear will happen.
 And sometimes, that’s all we need.